zxkmm/boox_root/README.md

 # boox_root

 ## Usage
-1. install all app
+1. install all apps
 2. root with patched version of kingroot provided in this repo
 3. replace `/system/bin/su` with the su file provided in this repo, set permission 0755 if you havn't see su file in /system/bin, in kingroot's root manager, click de-root, and start over step 2
 4. open supersu and click update su file in popout window
-5. click uninstall other supersu app
+5. click uninstall other supersu app if popout window exist
 6. uninstall all installed apps excepy supersu
 7. delete following file or dir, or use the shell script if you know how:
 ```